Reactive Attachment Disorder: Causes, Symptoms, And Treatment

 Uninhibited RAD is the exact opposite.
 Those with the uninhibited type may interact freely with strangers, and disregard the need to stay near the safety of their caregivers.
 This kind of behavior can also be known as indiscriminate friendliness.

-Some of these reactive attachment disorder symptoms may only be more apparent past the age of 5; however, there are warning signs that can be observed in infants.
+Some of these reactive attachment disorder symptoms may only be more apparent past the age of 5.
+But there are warning signs that can be observed in infants.
 Even though they cannot speak coherently, infants will typically show many cues to express how they are feeling.
 An infant with RAD may:

 - Not smile